facebookresearch/ParlAI/README.md

 - (Optional) implement __worlds.py__, with a world class that extends from `World`.

 Please see [the MTurk tutorial](http://parl.ai/static/docs/mturk.html) to learn more about the MTurk examples and how to create and run your own task.

+### Messenger

+Please see [the Facebook Messenger tutorial](http://parl.ai/static/docs/tutorial_messenger.html) to learn more about how to use ParlAI with Facebook Messenger.

 ## Support
 If you have any questions, bug reports or feature requests, please don't hesitate to post on our [Github Issues page](https://github.com/facebookresearch/ParlAI/issues).